acquiredsecurity/SentinelOne_ThreatIntelAPI_JSON_Generator/README.md

 **Dependencies and Setup**
 Installation & Setup (For Webhook Submission) Python Flask Server

 1️ Install Python and required dependencies.
-Please fefer to the pythong guide to install Python 3 for your OS.
+Please refer to the python guide to install Python 3 for your OS.
 Once Python is installed run the following command to ensure flask is installed.
                 pip install flask